-You may hate to admit it, even to yourself, but from a leadership perspective, are there still a lot of things you don’t know yet?
+You may hate to admit it, even to yourself, but from a leadership perspective, are there still many things you don’t know yet?
 Do you hate to deal with bullies and struggle with assertiveness?
 Do meetings take a lot out of you?
 You can learn to navigate conversations better and map out a definitive career path for yourself.

 Reduce day-to-day anxiety.
-Improve your understanding of how you operate, how you approach challenges and problem solve; it will increase confidence at work leading to better success in your job.
+Improve your understanding of how you operate and approach challenges and problem solve; it will increase confidence at work, leading to better success in your job.
 Together, we’ll build a structure you enjoy that will reduce feelings of stress and anxiety, increase your motivation, and get you noticed by the right people in the right way.
 Ultimately, your confidence will soar.

 It’s not uncommon for today’s best and brightest leaders to experience emotional challenges.
-Feeling superb one moment.
-Only to experience a sudden shift to feeling stressed out and anxious, or to down, depressed, and unmotivated in the next.
+They are feeling superb one moment.
+Only to experience a sudden shift to feeling stressed out and anxious or down, depressed, and unmotivated in the next.
 Perhaps this occurs at a less than conscious level of awareness, but it may also be a fact that . . .

 “You get what you focus on.” – Vannoy & Ross

 More than a means of getting ahead and gaining power, leadership must be understood as a serious professional and personal responsibility.
-At the same time, it is important to know what talents you possess that you bring to the leadership table.
-Do you know what strengths you possess?
-Every leader possesses their own unique set of talents.
+At the same time, it is essential to know what talents you possess that you bring to the leadership table.
+Do you know what strengths you have?
+Every leader has their own unique set of skills.
 According to the Gallup Organization, “we spend too much time focusing on our weaknesses, trying to make them stronger rather than recognizing our strengths.”

 When you focus on your weaknesses, you miss out on utilizing what you do best for yourself, your team, and your organization.
-Don’t misunderstand “your people” for the organization’s “profit and loss statement.”
-Step up your leadership efforts by enhancing your personal awareness of what you do best.
+Understand “your people” for the organization’s “profit and loss statement.”
+Step up your leadership efforts by enhancing your awareness of what you do best.

 “Mitt Romney’s compulsion to show teeth . . . demonstrated at every turn his utter insensitivity toward half the electorate . . . and he himself conceded, just how important emotional intelligence has become what we look for in leaders.” – Sylvia Ann Hewlett